Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Notre Dame Stats and Trends

-- Notre Dame's games this year have hit the over two times in three opportunities (66.7%).
+- Notre Dame's games this season have hit the over on two of three set point totals (66.7%).

-- When Notre Dame scores more than 11.5 points, it is 1-2 against the spread and 3-0 overall.
+- When Notre Dame records more than 11.5 points, it is 1-2 against the spread and 3-0 overall.

-- When Notre Dame picks up more than 194.5 yards, the team is 1-2 against the spread and 3-0 overall.
+- Notre Dame is 1-2 against the spread and 3-0 overall when the team totals more than 194.5 yards.

-- The Fighting Irish have turned the ball over three more times (4 total) than the Badgers have forced a turnover (1) this season.
+- This season the Fighting Irish have turned the ball over four times, three more than the Badgers' takeaways (1).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.